crisperdue/prooftoys-site/content/tech-notes.md

 same result, substituting an expression for *every occurrence* of a variable in a true statement gives another true statement.

-In a true statement, if we systematically replace every occurrence of a variable with an expression (the same expression everywhere), the result of this *substitution* is another true statement, because the expression has the same value everywhere it appears.
+In a true statement, if we systematically replace every free occurrence of a variable with copies of a term, the result of this substitution is another true statement, because the expression has the same value everywhere it appears.

 The simple tautology `a ⇒ a` is a true statement, since `true ⇒ true` and `false ⇒ false`.
 A statement like